evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Let me see if I can help explain.

 You know the breakfast machine from *Pee Wee Herman's Big Adventure*?
-It starts with Pee Wee turning on a fan, which blows a pinwheel, which rolls an egg down a tube and pushes a dinosaur across a clothesline and somehow makes a life-sized model of Abraham Lincoln flip pancakes and ends with a full breakfast spread, smiley bacon face and all.
+It starts with Pee Wee turning on a fan, which blows a pinwheel, which rolls an egg down a tube that pushes a dinosaur across a clothesline who makes a life-sized model of Abraham Lincoln flip pancakes until Pee Wee is delivered a full breakfast spread, smiley bacon face and all.

 (snippet: dropbox/peewee)